loggly/loggly-jslogger/README.md

 # loggly-jslogger

-Client-side (browser) logger to use with Loggly gen2.
+Client-side (browser) logger to use with Loggly.
 Check out Loggly's [Javascript logging documentation](https://www.loggly.com/docs/javascript/) to learn more.

 ## Installation